huang12zheng/Dart-Data-Class-Generator/README.md

 **Note:**
 **Class properties must be declared before the constructor in order for the generator to detect them.**
-**If the class is a Widget (Stateless or Stateful), only the constructor will be generated.
+**If the class is a Widget (Stateless or Stateful) or abstract, only the constructor will be generated.
 State classes wont be detected.**

 ## Create data classes based on JSON (beta)